jmramirez1204/un-datathon-hackalyze/README.md

 # UN Datathon - Hackalyze

 Welcome to the **UN Datathon - Hackalyze** repository!
-This project was created for a data analysis hackathon organized by Universidad Nacional de Colombia.
+This project was created for a data analysis hackathon organized by United Nations.
 It includes data preparation, analysis, and visualization tools for discovering insights from publicly available datasets.
 The main goal is to leverage data to provide actionable insights on relevant social, economic, and environmental topics.

 ## Table of Contents
 - [Project Overview](#project-overview)